dvcoders/intro-git/workshop/README.md

 Receiving objects: 100% (3/3), done.
 Checking connectivity... done.
 ```
-Congrats Dev B, you just clone Dev A's work!
+Congrats Dev-B, you just clone Dev-A's work!
 Now `cd` into the repo and open up `destroy.js`...
-You should see Dev A's print statement at the end:
+You should see Dev-A's print statement at the end:

 ```js
 console.log('I\'m not actually, my name is <DEVELOPER-A-NAME>...')
 ```

-##### - Pushing to Dev A's Repo
+##### - Pushing to Dev-A's Repo
-Okay Dev B, your time to shine!
+Okay Dev-B, your time to shine!

 Edit the `destroy.js` to print whatever you'd like (try to be nice :P)

 - Add the changes
 - Commit the changes
-- Push the commits to the master branch on Dev A's repo
+- Push the commits to the master branch on Dev-A's repo

 If you need help, there are mentors around the room ready to help you

-##### - Pulling Dev B's Additions
+##### - Pulling Dev-B's Additions
-Your turn Dev A.
+Your turn Dev-A.

 So your friend and made a commit to your repo, awesome!